-Learning to ice climb requires suffering through a tough and costly apprenticeship: long travel to questionable ice, finding willing mentors, and enduring cold in unforgiving environments.
+Learning to ice climb requires suffering through a tough and costly apprenticeship: long travel to questionable ice, finding willing mentors, and enduring cold unforgiving environments.
 Unless you go to Ouray, that is.

 Ice climbing.
 Words that strike fear into the hearts of gym and rock climbers.